Sign Up

 Absorption

-No absorption time is required for intravenous or intra-arterial administration.
-Other routes of administration require absorption of the drug from the site of administration for the drug to be recovered from the bloodstream.
-Absorption from an intramuscular injection is influenced by muscle tone, muscle mass, and regional blood flow to the area.
+Absorption from an intramuscular (IM) injection is influenced by muscle tone, muscle mass, and regional blood flow to the area.
 Neonates have significantly decreased muscle mass and decreased tone.
-Blood flow to the muscle tissue can be complicated by hypoxemia, sepsis, shock, and congestive heart failure.
+Blood flow to the muscle tissue can also be complicated by hypoxemia, sepsis, shock, and congestive heart failure (CHF).
 IM injections of some drugs may result in a delay in therapy because of poor or erratic absorption.
-A longer duration of action and a delay in the time to peak serum levels may occur with IM drugs.
+A longer duration of action and a delay in the time to peak serum levels may occur with IM medications.
 IM administration should only be used if necessary for the patient to receive drug therapy.

-Problems common in neonates alter enteral drug absorption.
+Problems that are common in neonates can alter enteral drug absorption.
 Absorption from the gastrointestinal tract depends on many variables.
-Most GI absorption occurs outside the stomach on the large surface of the intestine.
-Delayed gastric emptying or delayed peristalsis delays drug distribution along the intestine and decreases drug absorption.
+Most GI absorption occurs outside the stomach on the surface of the intestines.
+Delayed gastric emptying or delayed peristalsis hinders drug distribution along the intestine and decreases drug absorption (Ruggiero et al., 2019).
 Rapid intestinal transit due to diarrhea may prevent complete absorption.
+Some formulas can even impact the speed of gastric emptying (Ruggiero et al., 2019).
 Antacids used to raise gastric pH bind with some drugs in the intestinal tract, such as digoxin, which is excreted with the stool and reduces the amount of absorption.
-Disease states that venous engorgement and decreased perfusion of the GI tract will decrease drug absorption (Ku and Smith, 2014).
+Disease states that cause venous engorgement and decreased perfusion of the GI tract will also decrease drug absorption (Ku & Smith, 2015).

-The absorption of some drugs through the skin depends on the skin integrity, blood flow to the skin, and the amount of subcutaneous fat.
-Premature infants have a skin-to-body surface area three times that of an adult.
-They also have decreased amounts of subcutaneous fat and overall decreased skin barrier.
-Topical drugs can be absorbed to a significant degree, leading to toxicity.
+The absorption of some medications through the skin depends on the skin integrity, blood flow to the skin, and the amount of subcutaneous fat.
+Premature infants have a skin-to-body surface area four times that of an adult (Roychoudhury & Yusuf, 2017).
+Term infants have a ratio of three times that of an adult (Roychoudhury & Yusuf, 2017).
+They also have decreased amounts of subcutaneous fat and overall decreased skin barrier (Roychoudhury & Yusuf, 2017).
+Because of these factors, topical drugs can be absorbed to a significant degree, leading to toxicity.

 Rectal absorption may be a valuable route of administration for some drugs when other routes are not available.
 Rectal absorption depends on blood flow, retention of the drug in the rectum, and chemical properties of the drug.